pulumi/docs/content/docs/concepts/secrets.md

 As soon as an output is marked secret, the Pulumi engine will encrypt it wherever it is stored.

 {{% notes "warning" %}}
 Be careful that you do not pass this plain-text value to code that might expose it.
+Note that when using `apply` or `Output.all`, secrets are decrypted into plain text for use within the callback handler.
+It is up to your program to treat this value sensitively and only pass the plain-text value to code that you trust.
 {{% /notes %}}

 ### Explicitly marking resource outputs as secrets